 Also Serving the Areas of Glen Burnie, Columbia, Silver Spring, Frederick, Anne Arundel and Howard Counties

 Under state and federal law, employees in Maryland are entitled to certain protections with regard to payment of wages and unpaid overtime.
-With more than 17 years of experience representing employers and employees in Maryland, employment law attorney Joyce E. Smithey brings a wealth of insights to pursuing and defending against wage and hour violation claims.
+With more than 17 years of experience representing employers and employees in Maryland, Annapolis wage issues attorney Joyce E. Smithey brings a wealth of insights to pursuing and defending against wage and hour violation claims.

 Common Wage and Hour Disputes